Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ### Track A/B Testing for your Key Performance Metrics

 An A/B testing strategy is most useful when you can track the results of a feature rollout to users.
 When your team has clearly defined the goals for your A/B tests, you can use Unleash to analyze how results tie back to key metrics, like conversion rates or time spent on a page.
-One way to collect this data is through enabling impression data per feature flag.
-[Impression data](/reference/impression-data) contains information about a specific feature flag activation check.
+One way to collect this data is by enabling [impression data](/reference/impression-data) per feature flag.
+Impression data contains information about a specific feature flag activation check.

 To enable impression data for your rollout, navigate to your feature flag form and turn the toggle on.